Alexander Stewart, Duke of Albany

 Alexander Stewart, Duke of Albany (c.
 1454 – 7 August 1485), was a Scottish prince and the second surviving son of King James II of Scotland.
 He fell out with his older brother, King James III, and fled to France, where he unsuccessfully sought help.
 In 1482 he invaded Scotland with the army of King Edward IV of England and assumed control of the country.
 Scottish lords turned against him in 1483 and he fled after King Edward died.
 The second invasion, in 1484, was not supported by the new English king, King Richard III, and failed.
-He died in a duel with Louis XII of France, Duke of Orléans, by a splinter from Louis' lance.
+He died in a duel with Louis XII of France, Duke of Orléans, by a splinter from Louis's lance.

 Rise

 Alexander was the second surviving son of King James II of Scotland and his wife, Mary of Gueldres.
 Created Duke of Albany before 1458, Alexander also received the earldom of March, and lordships of Annandale and the Isle of Man.
 In 1460 he travelled to the continent, and to Guelders, the land of his maternal family.
 On his return in 1464 he was captured by the English.
 He was soon released, and as he matured began to take part in the government and defence of Scotland, being appointed in quick succession Lord High Admiral of Scotland and Warden of the Marches.
 Some of his actions on the marches aroused suspicion, suggesting sharp practice and a policy of border violence and truce breaking against England that contravened the 1474 marriage alliance of his brother King James III.